-LED Color Function PWR Green ights to indicate that the Switch has power.
+LED Color Function PWR Green Lights to indicate that the Switch has power.
 SYS Green Lights to indicate the system is working.
 Off to indicate the system is booting.
-FAN 1 Red ights to indicate that the FAN1 is down.
-FAN 2 Red ights to indicate that the FAN2 is down.
+FAN 1 Red Lights to indicate that FAN1 is down.
+FAN 2 Red Lights to indicate that FAN2 is down.
 PoE PWR Red Lights to indicate that the PoE power is down.